rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Table 4.61

-The 2SG possessor and kin terms in Orkino according to Šaxmatov
+The 2SG possessor and kin terms in Orkino according to Šaxmatovʺ

 169

 Table 4.62

-The 1SG possessor and kin terms in Orkino according to Šaxmatov
+The 1SG possessor and kin terms in Orkino according to Šaxmatovʺ

 170